 Having access to available credit that you don’t use can help to improve your credit profile.
 This is because you’ll be using a smaller percentage of your available credit.
 Remember, “amounts owed” accounts for 30% of a FICO Score.
 One of the elements that FICO considers in this factor is your credit utilization ratio — how much of your available credit you are actually using.

-To lower your credit utilization low, it can help to keep a card you’ve paid off open and, if you do use it, to pay off the balance in full each month.
+To lower your credit utilization, it can help to keep a card you’ve paid off open.
+If you do use it, pay off the balance in full each month.

 7. Try Sticking to Cash to Reduce Credit Card Spending

-Paying in cash rather than putting everything on the credit card can help you better track — and control — of your spending.
+Paying in cash rather than putting everything on the credit card can help you control your spending.
 The key is to withdraw a set amount of cash to cover your expenses for the week and only spend that amount.

 Recommended: The Envelope Budgeting Method: What You Need to Know